payout-one/developers/docs/payment-gateway/use-cases/simple-payment.md

    ```
    > [!NOTE]
    > Some algorithms implementations generate output in UPPERCASE form so please change all characters into lowercase form.
-8. Merchant's order can be marked as paid after webhook type "checkout.succeeded" is received and verified.
+8. Merchant's order can be marked as paid after webhook type `checkout.succeeded` is received and verified.
+The `is_status_final: true` field in the payload confirms the checkout will not change further.

+   Optionally, you can also listen for the `checkout.finalized` webhook event, which is sent at the moment `is_status_final` transitions to `true`.
+This is useful for `expired` checkouts where finalization happens 6 days after expiration.
+The `checkout.finalized` event is available on request — contact support to enable it for your account.

 **Test cards**